China–North Korea relations: Banking

 On 7 May 2013, Bank of China, China's biggest foreign exchange bank, joined other international banks in closing the accounts of North Korea's Foreign Trade Bank, its main foreign exchange bank.
 Although neither entity stated reasons for the closure, it is widely assumed that it was in response to sanctions placed against Bank of China by the United States for its alleged assistance in financing the North Korean nuclear weapons program.

 Investments

 In 2012, a $45 million investment by China's Haicheng Xiyang Group into an iron-ore powder processing plant failed under what the Chinese called "a nightmare".
 On 21 February 2016 China quietly ended financial support of North Korea without any media publicity.
 It is reported to be due to the fallout of relations between the two governments.

-In July 2019, Washington Post reported that Huawei "secretly helped" North Korea to build and maintain its commercial wireless network in conjunction with Chinese state-owned enterprise Panda International Information Technology Co.
+In July 2019, Washington Post reported that Huawei "secretly helped" North Korea to build and maintain its cellular network in conjunction with Chinese state-owned enterprise Panda International Information Technology Co.